azuyalabs/yasumi/README.md

 * Netherlands: For separately testing the Netherlands Holiday Provider
 * Belgium    : For separately testing the Belgium Holiday Provider
 * USA        : For separately testing the USA Holiday Provider
+* Italy      : For separately testing the Italy Holiday Provider

 Basic Usage